BernardGreenberg/NXSYS/Documentation/RelayLanguage.md

     (DEFRMACRO  name  n template)

-The name must be a symbol, and *n* is the number of arguments expected.
+*Name* must be a symbol, and *n* is the number of arguments expected.
 The actual arguments may be numbers or relay names:

     (SWIFINC 23 10AS 12AS)
              1   2    3

 In the *template*, `(arg 2)` substitutes all of the second argument to the macro call, and references to relay symbols cause the switch or signal numbers of the corresponding argument to be substituted, i.e., `(OR 1NWC...` becomes `(OR 23NWC` in the above.

-Note that macros may be used both as top-level forms or as subforms of other relay definitions.
+Note that macros may be used both as "top-level forms" in a file, or as subforms of other relay definitions, even in other macros.

-TIMER forms are just like other relay forms, except that a time in seconds appears after the timer name:
+TIMER forms are just like other relay forms, except that a time in seconds appears after the relay name:

     (timer 4U 7 (OR 4AS......